mtp19hsd/paper/paper.md

 Joshua Collins, University of Manchester
 Michael David White, University of Manchester

+# Abstract

+A consise summary of our work and findings.

 # Introduction
 We present aircraft measurements of BBOA over West Africa.
 Particle size was measured using a PCASP (Bloggs et al 2004).